 How New Home Builders Price Their Homes

 Likewise, the same price is offered to a buyer with or without an agent.
-Some buyers think that the builder will reduce the price of the home by the amount of the commission.
+Some buyers think that the builder will reduce the price of the home by the amount of the commission if they don't bring an agent.
 Guess again.
 (You see the pattern here, right?)
 Like other expenses, the commission was added to the price of the homes across the neighborhood.